Spoilers ahead

 The house at the edge of the property is on a minor piece of land.
 Its legal transfer would not alter the family’s position in any substantial way.
 Yet their reluctance to act reveals the deeper structures at play.
 The refusal is not material; it is symbolic.
 To recognize Salome’s claim is to acknowledge the historical foundation of that claim and, by extension, the unearned nature of their own inheritance.

 By the novel’s end, Salome receives legal ownership of the house, decades after the promise was first made.
 The transfer, while official, arrives so late that it carries little sense of resolution.
-Galgut closes the novel not with triumph but with restraint.
-The fulfilled promise stands as a muted gesture whose significance has already began to fade.
+Galgut closes the novel through restraint rather than triumph.
+The fulfilled promise remains as a subdued gesture whose significance has already begun to fade.

 Selected Passage with Analysis